An Adversarial Perspective on Machine Unlearning for AI Safety: Our Methods To Recover Hazardous Capabilities

 \subsection{Set difference pruning}

-}{\paragraph{Set difference pruning.}} \citet{wei2024assessing} introduced \emph{set difference pruning} as a method to identify and prune neurons associated with safety alignment.
+}{\paragraph{Set difference pruning.}} Pruning has been shown to effectively reverse finetuning ~\citep{jain2024mechanistically}, which motivated us to evaluate its effectiveness against unlearning.
+We follow \citet{wei2024assessing}, who introduced \emph{set difference pruning} as a method to identify and prune neurons associated with safety alignment.
 Reproducing their method, we use SNIP~\citep{lee2018snip} score to measure the importance of individual neurons for hazardous knowledge.
 Specifically, we compute the importance score for each neuron on the WMDP forget set, and the utility score on MMLU.
 We then use set difference method to find the neurons that only contribute to storing hazardous knowledge and remove them via pruning.